Optimality and Approximate Optimality of Source-Channel Separation in Networks: Introduction

-More precisely, we show that for lossy coding of memoryless sources in a network, the source-channel separation approach is optimal for the following two general scenarios: the first scenario, referred to as {\em distributed network joint source-channel coding} (DNJSCC), is when the sources are arbitrarily correlated, each of which is to be reconstructed at possibly multiple destinations within certain distortions, but the channels between any pair of nodes\footnote{We do not consider channels on a hyperedge in this work, however the result can be straightforwardly extended to hypergraphs where any directed hyperedge is from a single transmitter node to multiple receiver nodes, whose channel outputs from this channel are identical.} in this network are synchronized, orthogonal, and memoryless; the second scenario, referred to as {\em joint source-channel multiple unicast with distortion} (JSCMUD), is when the sources are mutually independent, each of which is to be reconstructed only at one destination within a certain distortion, but the channels can be general, including multi-user channels such as multiple access, broadcast, interference and relay channels, possibly with feedback.
+More precisely, we show that for lossy coding of memoryless sources in a network, the source-channel separation approach is optimal for the following two general scenarios: the first scenario, referred to as {\em distributed network joint source-channel coding} (DNJSCC), is when the sources are arbitrarily correlated, each of which is to be reconstructed at possibly multiple destinations within certain distortions, but the channels between any pair of nodes in this network are synchronized, orthogonal, and memoryless; the second scenario, referred to as {\em joint source-channel multiple unicast with distortions} (JSCMUD), is when the sources are mutually independent, each of which is to be reconstructed only at one destination within a certain distortion, but the channels can be general, including multi-user channels such as multiple access, broadcast, interference and relay channels, possibly with feedback.

-The third scenario is a natural extension of the second one by allowing a source to be reconstructed at multiple destinations; this case is referred to as {\em joint source-channel multiple multicast with distortion} (JSCMMD).
+The third scenario is a natural extension of the second one by allowing a source to be reconstructed at multiple destinations with different distortions; this case is referred to as {\em joint source-channel multiple multicast with distortions} (JSCMMD).
 For this scenario, the classical example of sending a Gaussian source over a Gaussian broadcast channel \cite{Goblick65} reveals that the source-channel separation approach is not optimal in general.
-Thus we turn our attention to whether the separation approach is approximately optimal, and show that under the ``difference" distortion measure, it is indeed so in the sense that the loss from the optimum can be upper-bounded\footnote{We will make the statement more precise in the subsequent sections.}.
+Thus we turn our attention to whether the separation approach is approximately optimal, and show that under a ``difference" distortion measure, it is indeed so in the sense that the loss from the optimum can be upper-bounded.
 In the important special case of quadratic distortion measure, the upper bound is at most 0.5 bit per (additional) user which reconstructs the same source.